-Dr. Posencheg serves as the medical director for the Intensive Care Nursery and Newborn Nursery at the Hospital of the University of Pennsylvania (HUP).
-In this role, Dr. Posencheg leads the Quality Improvement and Patient Safety initiatives for newborn care at HUP.
+Michael A. Posencheg, MD, serves as the Associate Chief of Quality Improvement and Patient Safety in the Division of Neonatology at Children’s Hospital of Philadelphia (CHOP).
+In this role, Dr. Posencheg leads the Quality Improvement and Patient Safety initiatives for newborn care.
 He has utilized education he received in the Improvement Advisor (IA) program at the Institute for Healthcare Improvement (IHI) to lead a quality improvement program which contains projects in the areas of hospital acquired infection, delivery room management, improving transitions of care, and decreasing in-unit complications.
 This work has resulted in multiple awards and recent publications.

 MD - Brown University School of Medicine, Providence, RI